 Keeping tabs on the scale will help your blood pressure take care of itself.
 Check your readings regularly at home, and try to stay in your target range.

-- Skip foods high in total and saturated fat.
+Foods high in total and saturated fat

 It’s a prime offender in raising blood pressure.
 The American Heart Association recommends that people with hypertension keep it under 1,500 milligrams a day.
 Check your food labels to see how much you’re getting.
 If you cut back gradually, you’re less likely to notice the difference.